barryclark/jekyll-now/README.md

 ### Step 3) Publish your first blog post

-Edit `/_posts/2014-3-3-Hello-World.md` to publish your first blog post.
-[Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) might come in handy.
+Navigate to the posts folder in the root of this repository and edit `/_posts/2014-3-3-Hello-World.md` to publish your first blog post.
+This [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) might come in handy.

 ![First Post](/images/first-post.jpg "First Post")